microsoft/vscode-tslint/tslint/README.md

 - `tslint.exclude` - configure glob patterns of file paths to exclude from linting.
 - `tslint.validateWithDefaultConfig` - validate a file for which there was no custom tslint confguration found.
 The default is `false`.
 - `tslint.nodePath` - use this setting load tslint from a different location than the current workspace or the globally installed npm modules`.
+- `tslint.autoFixOnSave` - fix auto fixable warnings when a file is saved.
+This option has not effect when using `files.autoSave` is set to `afterDelay`.

 # Quick fixes